-Court Appointed Special Advocates are trained community volunteers appointed by the Summit County Juvenile Court Judge to speak for the best interests of children who are brought before the court for reasons of abuse or neglect.
+Court Appointed Special Advocates/Guardian ad Litem volunteers are trained individuals appointed by the Summit County Juvenile Court Judge to speak for the best interests of children who are brought before the court for reasons of abuse or neglect.

-A Court Appointed Special Advocate (CASA), often referred to as a volunteer Guardian ad Litem, is an official part of judicial proceedings, working alongside attorneys and social workers.
-By handling only one or two cases at a time the CASA has time to thoroughly explore the history of each assigned case.
+A Court Appointed Special Advocate (CASA) is often referred to as a volunteer Guardian ad Litem (GAL), is an official part of judicial proceedings, working alongside attorneys and social workers.
+By handling only one or two cases at a time the CASA/GAL has time to thoroughly explore the history of each assigned case.
 The volunteer reviews all court facts about the case and the volunteer also reviews all court documents pertaining to the case.
 He or she then is expected to submit formal reports to the Judge/Magistrate at every scheduled hearing/review.
-The CASA continues to monitor the case to assure that the judicial and child welfare systems are moving ahead to secure a safe, permanent home for the child, and that court-ordered services are provided to the child and family.
-The CASA can be an invaluable participant in the child welfare system in facilitating a permanent home for the child as soon as possible.
+The CASA/GAL continues to monitor the case to assure that the judicial and child welfare systems are moving ahead to secure a safe, permanent home for the child, and that court-ordered services are provided to the child and family.
+The CASA/GAL can be an invaluable participant in the child welfare system in facilitating a permanent home for the child as soon as possible.

 The CASA concept was first implemented by Judge David Soukup of Seattle, Washington in 1977.
 As a Judge he felt a compelling need to have more information available to him on which he could base his decisions, most of which had lifetime ramifications for children.
 Since the conception of the CASA program in 1977, CASA has grown to include over 933 member programs now in 49 states and Washington DC.
-In 2012, 77,000 CASA volunteers helped 234,000 children find safe, loving homes.
 The National CASA Association has been established to provide leadership and lend technical support to new and existing programs.
-CASA of Summit County adheres to all program guidelines and standards established by the National CASA Association.
+The CASA/GAL Program of Summit County adheres to all program guidelines and standards established by the National CASA Association.

 PROGRAM GOALS/PROGRAM OBJECTIVES